lordhaywire/dungeondraft-maps/readme.md

 ## Maps

 The maps are listed in order that I "finished" them.
 They all have roofs and excluding Farm North South all of them have multiple levels.
-I do the walls and lighting in FoundryVTT which means the wall data could be messed up with an import to FoundryVTT.
-There should be no lighting data.
+I do the walls and lighting in FoundryVTT.

 ## Assets

-All the asset packs I have used are listed below with each map.
+The Forgotten Adventures asset versions are listed with the map.

 I want to do a map that takes place inside a giant dead monster so if you know of any assets that include walls made of rotting flesh, pools of blood, and other such things then please contact me!